Webex

 Its software products include Webex App, Webex Suite, Webex Meetings, Webex Messaging, Webex Calling, Webex Contact Center, and Webex Devices.
 All Webex products are part of the Cisco Systems collaboration portfolio.

 History

-WebEx was founded in 1995 by Subrah Iyar and Min Zhu.
+WebEx Communications, Inc., was founded in 1995 by Subrah Iyar and Min Zhu.
 It had its initial public offering in July 2000.
 WebEx was listed on the NASDAQ National Market, and then the NASDAQ Global Select Market, when that was introduced in 2006.